Michigan State University Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Michigan State, approximately 41% of students took out student loans averaging $8,129 a year.
-That adds up to $32,516 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Michigan State, approximately 41% of students took out student loans averaging $8,718 a year.
+That adds up to $34,872 over four years for those students.

-How Much Money Do Michigan State Graduates Make?students who graduate with a bachelor's degree from Michigan State make about $53,600 a year during their first few years of employment after graduation.
+How Much Money Do Michigan State Graduates Make?students who graduate from Michigan State with a bachelor's degree go on to jobs where they make an average salary of $53,600 in their early years.
 This is good news for future Michigan State graduates since it is 35% more than the average college graduate's salary of $39,802 per year.

 Location of Michigan State University